trust-mfn-berlin/animals-as-objects/vault/theme.taxonomical-orders.md

 [^8]: For more on cladistics, see "An Introduction to Cladistics". _Journey into Phylogenetic Systematics_, 1996, https://ucmp.berkeley.edu/clad/clad1.html (01.07.2021); Wheeler, Q., L. Assis, and O. Rieppel.
 "Heed the father of cladistics". _Nature_ 496 (2013): 295–296. https://doi.org/10.1038/496295a.

-[^9]: More on the importance of databases, digitization, and data in [[theme.recording worlds]].
+[^9]: More on the importance of databases, digitization, and data in [[theme.recording-worlds]].
 Also see Leonelli, Sabina, and Niccolò Tempini. _Data journeys in the sciences_.
 Springer International Publishing, 2020. https://doi.org/10.1007/978-3-030-37177-7.

 [^10]: An example of this digitization of taxonomic expertise can be found in the [[Neptune Sandbox Berlin database|material.nsb-database]].

-[^11]: This can be seen in other stories on this website, like that of [[story.archeopteryx]], of [[story.limulus]], of [[story.cycladophora-davisiana]], but also of the [[story.zoological teaching collection]].
+[^11]: This can be seen in other stories on this website, like that of [[story.archeopteryx]], of [[story.limulus]], of [[story.cycladophora-davisiana]], but also of the [[story.history-of-the-zoological-teaching-collection]].

 [^12]: A useful example to understand this complex dynamic between taxonomic orders and real-life consequences can be found in the role of zoos and museums in conservation sciences.
 Databases and lists like [[material.species360]] organize conservation efforts along specific taxonomic orders, shaping who gets to live on our planet.